 Event Viewer in search results.
 (Screenshot: askleo.com)

 In an ideal world, you’d never care about Event Viewer.
+In fact you’d never even have heard of it.

 In an ideal world, software and hardware would always work.
 In a slightly less ideal world, we’d be able to rely on Event Viewer for clear and consistent information about our system.

-Sadly, we do not live in an ideal or even slightly less than ideal world.
+Sadly, we do not live in an ideal or even slightly less-than-ideal world.
 While Event Viewer can be a source of excellent clues into system failures and behavior, it can also be a frustrating, incomprehensible mess.

 And scammers leverage that confusing mess to their advantage.